vivianc2/vivianc2.github.io/_pages/about.md

 ---

 Hi, I'm Vivian, a senior majoring in CS, linguistics and math at Cornell University.
 My research interests are in natural language processing and machine learning.
+My research interests are in natural language processing and machine learning.

-I am interested in using deep learning tools to help us examine human language and mind, and guide us to develop and improve models using naturally occurring signals, and models more reliable and inclusive to meet our needs.
+I am interested in using deep learning tools to help us examine human language and mind, and I’m passionate about research with significant language content and curious about the gaps in current models, such as the lack of **robust inductive reasoning** and understanding of **pragmatics**, **reliability and control**, and data-efficient approaches to **low-resource languages**.